twistershark/concepts-reactjs/README.md

 ### Break down into end to end tests

-The tests are going to verify if it's possible to create, update, list and delete the repositories and if it's possible to give a like to a certain repository.
+The tests are going to verify if it's possible to create and delete the repositories.

 ## Built With